Skip to content

 </vfsmml>

-The Figure 9 below gives an overview about all defined tags and their hierarchy.
+Figure 9 below gives an overview of all defined tags and their hierarchy.
 All italic tags can appear many times inside their parent tags.
-Bold tag means, the element is mandatory within its parent tag.
+A bold tag means that the element is mandatory within its parent tag.

-The <Condition> tag can be a single name or a logical expression given using notation as defined in MathML.
-Here only following tags are used: <apply>, <and>, <or> and <ci>.
-In the following chapter more accurate description is given.
+The <Condition> tag can be a single name or a logical expression given using the notation defined in MathML.
+Here, only the following tags are used: <apply>, <and>, <or>, and <ci>.
+A more detailed description is given in the following chapter.

 3_1_1_VFSMML_tags_and_their_hierarchy